Calculating Child Support for Multiple Families in New Jersey

 Under the New Jersey Child Support Guidelines, if calculating a child support order where there is a prior child support order, the amount of that prior order must be deducted from the parent’s weekly income when determining how much the parent will be required to pay for the subsequent child support order.
 In Harte, however, the court stated that a child born later in time should not be penalized by receiving a lower amount of child support than a previously born child, and suggested a modification.

 The Appellate Division’s method of calculation modifies the Guidelines and would result in the calculation of equitable amounts of support for each of the families.
 Judge Koblitz’s method first treats each of the families, (in this case T.B. and Harte) as the “prior” obligation and calculates the support they would receive.
 Then, each is treated as the later obligation.
 The calculations are then averaged to reach the amount of support to each child.
 The court suggested this methodology as a possible solution for child support calculations involving multiple families, but said that “this may well not be the only way to equitably calculate support for multiple families.”

 Child support cases are complex and depend on a number of factors that are unique to each family.
-If you have questions about child support for your family, call the Law Offices of Peter Van Aulen at (201) 845-7400 for a free consultation.Sources
+If you have questions about child support for your family, call the Law Offices of Peter Van Aulen at (201) 845-7400 for a free 30 minute in office consultation.Sources

 Harte v.
 Hand, 433 N.J.
 Super.
 457 (App.
 Div.
 2013)